qv1ntv5/qv1ntv5.github.io/_posts/2025-07-11-GarbageCollector.md

 - Then, once mark_region() has finished, we evaluate the boolean value of each chunk in reachable_chunk array, mark_region had changed to *true* those that are reachable, if it is false it adds the chunk to the *to_free* list and calls free() for every element of that array efectively freeing the unreachable memory.

+To prove this program, we can find the complete code and a poc on the following repository: https://github.com/qv1ntv5/HeapAlloc-GC
 <br>